trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 # Requirements

    * A Raspberry Pi 3 or 4 version
-   * A router that supports Port forwarding(Most Can)
+   * A router that supports port forwarding(Most Can)
    * MicroSD USB card reader
    * MicroSD card (8GB or bigger, at least Class 4)
    * Ethernet cable